AOC Made Every Queen’s Dream Come True — & Spilled The Real Tea — On "Drag Race"

-What happens when a fierce congresswoman from Queens meets a group of fierce queens?
+What happens when a fierce congresswoman who represents Queens meets a group of fierce queens?
 A lot of shrills, tears, and inspirational messages ensue.
 Last night, Rep. Alexandria Ocasio-Cortez appeared as a guest judge on season 12 of RuPaul's Drag Race on the Madonna-themed episode.
 But the real tea was spilled during the Untucked aftershow.

 "You're amazing!" contestant Jan Sport told Ocasio-Cortez as she walked in.
 "No, you're amazing!" she responded.